ldapweb.cgi should use standard CA file

 Current Metacat property default value:

-#2 Updated by Jing Tao over 5 years ago
+Updated by Jing Tao almost 7 years ago

 - Status changed from New to Resolved